gbmhunter/blog/content/pages/pcb-design/_index.md

-Desiccant (a moisture absorbing compound), can be a good thing to use if your PCB is at risk of condensation. {{< figure src="/images/electronics-misc/dessicant-on-oven-tray.jpg" caption="Desiccant about to be dried on an oven tray." caption-position="bottom" width="400px" >}} See the [Desiccant page](http://blog.mbedded.ninja/electronics/components/desiccant) for more info.
+Desiccant (a moisture absorbing compound), can be a good thing to use if your PCB is at risk of condensation. {{< figure src="/images/electronics-misc/dessicant-on-oven-tray.jpg" caption="Desiccant about to be dried on an oven tray."  width="400px" >}} See the [Desiccant page](http://blog.mbedded.ninja/electronics/components/desiccant) for more info.